20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 I want to be honest about psilocybin's role in all of this, because I have seen the full spectrum of what it offers and what it cannot reach, and because clarity here is a form of respect for the people who arrive at ceremony with real needs.

 What ceremony does well: it creates a window of neuroplasticity in which the body can encode new experience more rapidly than it otherwise would.
 A 2024 study in Nature showed that a single dose of psilocybin disrupts functional connectivity in ways that persist for weeks, creating the conditions for new dendritic growth, new synaptic density, a nervous system given room to build new architecture.
-The sacrament temporarily quiets the default mode network's shame narrator, the loop that says not enough, not enough, not enough.
+Mushrooms can temporarily quiets the Default Mode Network (DMN) shame narrator described in Part 1.
 It works through implicit memory systems, the pre-verbal territory where shame first took root.
-It can dissolve, for hours, the rigid self-referential structure shame has built around a person, allowing them to glimpse themselves from outside the story they have been living inside.
+It can dissolve, for hours, the rigid self-referential structure shame has built around a person, allowing them to glimpse themselves from outside the story they had been living within.

 What ceremony cannot do: substitute for the relational witnessing that healing requires.
 Replace the ongoing integration work.
 Skip any of the five thresholds.
-And it cannot hold what it opens if the person has no container afterward.
-The same 2025 study found that psilocybin reduced trait shame on average but increased it in some individuals.
+And it cannot hold what it reveals if the person has no container afterward.
+The same 2025 study found that psilocybin reduced the baseline level of shame people carried day to day on average, but increased it in some individuals.
 This is not a complication to minimize.
 It is a clinical reality that makes preparation and skilled integration not optional add-ons but the primary work.
-The session is a few hours.
+A ceremony is a day.
 The integration is the rest of your life.

 The people I have watched change most fundamentally through this path were not the ones with the most extraordinary sessions.
 They were the ones who brought the most consistent attention to what arrived and what it asked of them, week after week, in the ordinariness of their lives, in relationships, in the moments when shame surfaced again in new clothes.